The online Comment window has expired

 • Default_avatar

-Bruce St Germain about 1 year ago
+Bruce St Germain over 1 year ago

 I oppose this resolution for a lot of the same reasons as others but also want to share that efoiling has brought back to me my younger years of surfing in Hawaii.
 At 64 My body doesn't want to work the way it used to.
 Efoiling has me and my wife back in the water observing at all the water life (that does not bolt away) and catching the wave bumps safely outside of surf breaks.
 So Much Fun.